ThioJoe/YT-Spammer-Purge/README.md

 # YouTube Spammer Purge

-**What Is This?** - Allows you to filter and search for spammer comments on your channel in many different ways AND delete them all at once (see features below).
+**What Is This?** - This is a program, made by me which, allows you to filter and search for spammer comments on your channel in many different ways AND delete them all at once (see features below).

 **How to Download:** Click the "[Releases](https://github.com/ThioJoe/YouTube-Spammer-Purge/releases)" link on the right, then on the latest release, under 'Assets' click to download "YouTubeSpammerPurge.exe".
 NOTE: You may get a warning - See "[Download & Windows Warning](#download--windows-warning)" section below for details.
 * [Linux Setup Instructions](https://github.com/ThioJoe/YouTube-Spammer-Purge/wiki/Linux-Installation-Instructions)